 Van Kedisi – probably a real white Angora, resemble a type of Ankara Zoo cats.
 (A cat pictured is a Turkish import).

 Aphrodite Giants – newly recognized ‘’Cyprus’ ’cat breed by WCF, which replaced the real Angora.
-A genetic research confirms that these cats are indeed… the same Angoras!
-Same goes for St. Helena.
-(An article about this genetic research will be posted in coming weeks21) WCF has stolen the cat itself and given it a new home and new name.
-Now Angora is a Cyprus cat with a name ‘’Aphrodite’’.
+A genetic research confirms that these cats are indeed… the same Angoras and belong to the same Eastern Mediterranean/Anatolian population.
+(An article about this genetic research will be posted in coming weeks21)

 American Angora – man made breed which bears almost no similarity to the real Angora.
 It is not good representative of the Angora cat morphologically and genetically.
 Due to outcrossing some of these cats carry recessive Siamese colors (pictured on the left).

 Aegean Cat – not recognized by major cat registries, a breed promoted by Greek cat fancy22, who thinks that argument ‘’lives on the island’’ is enough to prove they are somehow distinct from other cats.
 However these cats were brought to island by people and like Cyprus cats, probably resemble already existing species.
 Despite this, Aegean cats were featured in a short documentary made by Animal Planet23.
 They do not look anyhow different from other cats found in Mediterranean countries.
 It’s not clear are they related to Turkish cats or a mix of Turkish and European cats.

 From the slideshow our association is working on at the moment!

 3. Lions of Anatolia: What do they look like?